seqan/seqan/apps/samcat/README.md

 samcat input.sam -o output.bam
 ```

-If the output file name is ommitted the result is written to stdout in SAM format, use ```-b``` to select BAM.
+If the output file name is omitted the result is written to stdout in SAM format, use ```-b``` to select BAM.
 If ```-``` is used as input file name, the input is read from stdin.

 ```